Dog Pound

 Status: Available now on all platforms.

-The Bosses: The footage ended with a massive sound-based battle against Klaw.
+The Scale: The footage ended with a massive boss battle against Klaw that looked chaotic in the best way possible.

 Pro Gamer Routine